lItc0de/vue-test/README.md

 # Simple vue recipe app:

+Create a simple recipe app

+## Recipe requirements
+A recipe should include following information:
+- Title
+- Description
+- Ingredients
+- Pictures
+- Recipe
+- Author
+- Date created
+- Category

-## Requirements:
+## App requirements:
+The app needs to be able to:
 - Create a new recipe
 - Show a recipe
 - Show a list of recipes
-- Search for recipe categories and title
+- Search for recipe categories, titles and ingredients

 ## Bonus:
 The app is offline capable and saves the recipes in browser